lsst-dm/dmtn-113/index.rst

 Alert Production prototype is an application that simulates AP pipeline and uses PPDB interface to fetch/store DIA objects and sources.
-Initially PPDB implementation was developed as part of this prototype in ``lsst-dm/l1dbproto`` package.
-As implementation matured it has been moved to ``lsst/dax_ppdb`` package which is also used now by AP group for pipeline implementation.
+Initially PPDB implementation was developed as part of this prototype in `l1dbproto`_ package.
+As implementation matured it has been moved to `dax_ppdb`_ package which is also used now by AP group for pipeline implementation.

 Prototype application (``ap_proto``) contains mock implementation of Difference